FilmColors/VIAN/_docs/source/user_interface/OverviewInterface.rst

 Overview Interface
 ==================

-After you've created a new project and opened the video file, your VIAN interface will look like the following picture (you can always return to this **Perspective** by pressing **ALT-2**:
+After you've created a new project and opened the video file, your VIAN interface will look like the following picture:

 .. figure:: VIAN_Interface_2.png
    :scale: 70 %